Moniaar/alx-zero_day/frontend.md

 Now back to learning using asking questions method (Active recall), look at these 3 questions:
 ### What ES6 is? :
+The Seconed major revision of JS, It's ECMAScript 2015 which is also known as ES6 and ECMAScript 6.
 ### New features introduced in ES6? :
+It's supported from various browsers since 2017, however it is not supported in Internet Explorer.
 ### The difference between a constant and a variable? :
+let makes you declare a variable, const used to declare a constant.
+However, keep in mind that Constants are similar to let variables, except that the value cannot be changed.

+## Arrow functions
+It's a short way to type a JS function, without including return, parenthesis, and the word function.
+However they have important features you need to keep in mind:
+- They're not hoisted: you need to declare the function before using it.
+- They don't have thier own "this" and they're not suitable for dealing with objects methods.
+- You can only omit the return keyword and the curly brackets if the function is a single statement.
+ Which is better, const or var?
+Const, because functions expressions always return constant values.